Emmanuel-Barragan/fatigue-article/README.md

-# fatigue-article
-Calibrates a fatigue load factor for steel bridges under stochastic traffic patterns, as well as varying traffic growth rates.
+# Calibration of fatigue load factor for steel bridges under stochastic traffic patterns, as well as varying traffic growth rates.